mainmatter/mainmatter.com/src/posts/2023-12-13-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 #### Code audits

-If budget is tight, you can consider a code audit as a cheaper alternative to team reinforcement: you hire a consultant for a limited amount of time (e.g. a few days) to review your codebase.
+If budget is tight, you can consider a code audit as a cheaper alternative to Team reinforcement: you hire a consultant for a limited amount of time (e.g. a few days) to review your codebase.
 At the end of the process, you get a report: critical issues that need to be addressed urgently, recommendations on how to improve the codebase, and a list